 Singapore is the third largest FX centre globally after London and New York, and is the largest in Asia Pacific.
-Everyday, over half a trillion US dollars of FX is traded in Singapore.
+Everyday, almost 1 trillion US dollars of FX is traded in Singapore.
 The FX sector is pivotal to Singapore's standing as a major trading and corporate treasury hub in the region, and underpins the vibrancy of Singapore's international financial centre.

 With all of the top five global banks housing their regional FX sales and trading teams here, Singapore offers a deep and liquid market for the trading and hedging of G10 currencies, as well as Asian emerging market currencies.

 As a major FX centre globally, MAS is keen to develop Singapore's FX market to serve the growing trading and hedging needs in the region.
 To this end, .
 This will improve price discovery and FX trade execution in the region, and market participants will benefit from better latency, pricing and liquidity in FX and OTC derivatives trading.

 Besides Singapore's strength in OTC derivatives globally, our exchanges also offer a comprehensive suite of exchange-traded FX futures and options contracts to complement the OTC market in offering more hedging products and solutions to market participants.

 MAS has expanded the scope of the Securities and Futures Act to include OTC derivatives in 2018.
 Dealing in capital markets products, including securities, units in a collective investment scheme, exchange-traded derivatives contracts, OTC derivatives contracts and spot foreign exchange contracts for the purposes of leveraged foreign exchange trading, is a regulated activity under the , and financial institutions conducting this activity in Singapore will need to apply for the Capital Markets Services (“CMS”) license.
 Interested parties can access the following link to the CMS license guidelines and application form.